 If you’re on a quest to pinpoint the best Prosecco there is, narrow your search even further and within the Veneto region, located between Conegliano and Valdobiadenne, you will find Cartizze.
 Around 1,000 feet above sea level, located across only 107 hectares of land, the sparkling wine produced in Cartizze is considered the best Prosecco DOCG you can find.
 This Rolls Royce or Grand Cru of Prosecco is so exquisite, just one hectare of vineyards within Cartizze has been estimated to be worth up to 2 million euros, making it the highest values wine land in Italy.

 You may not be able to afford a hectare, but you can taste Cartizze with our Prosecco Tours.

 The town of Prosecco near Trieste

-There is a town called Prosecco that you can find on a map.
+to add to the confusion about the Prosecco region, type Prosecco into Google maps and you’ll find there is a town called Prosecco.
 It’s located in the northeast of Italy, near the city of Trieste, close to the border of Slovenia.
 This former town, now suburb of Trieste, is what you might call the birthplace of Prosecco because this is where the Glera grape and Prosecco wine is originally from.

-However, the town of Prosecco is no longer where the best Prosecco is produced.
-To find that, you have to turn west and head to the two regions of Veneto and Friuli Venezia Giulia.
+However, the town of Prosecco is no longer where the best Prosecco is produced and is not the best place for tasting Prosecco.
+To taste Prosecco in the Prosecco region of Italy, you have to turn west and head to the two regions of Veneto and Friuli Venezia Giulia.

-Hopefully, that gives you a brief introduction from a non-expert about Prosecco.
+Hopefully, that gives you a brief introduction to the Prosecco.
 The best way to find out more is to visit the region and learn first-hand from the producers and the vineyards what goes into a good glass of your favourite sparkling wine.